sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. An old crewmate who abandoned pirating and joined the law.
 2. Your old captain and mentor, who hates your guts for leaving.
-3. A rival who canít get over you surpassing them.
+3. A rival who can√≠t get over you surpassing them.
 4. A space officer who never managed to catch you.
 5. The most annoying of all your previous crewmates, who owes you a favor.
 6. A survivor from one of your attacks, who holds a grudge.
 7. The most dirty fixer in all of the galaxy, the only person you ever trusted.
 8. The family you found but chose to lose.
 9. A planet that still considers you a criminal.
-10. A treasure you were never able to find, but you know itís out there.
+10. A treasure you were never able to find, but you know it√≠s out there.

 **Space Pirate Mementos**